NAISS-Training/NAISS-intro-week/README.md

 # NAISS Introduction training week

-The pages contain information about the NAISS introduction training week that will be given by NAISS in early 2026.
+The pages contain information about the NAISS introduction training week that will be given by NAISS in the week of 2-6 February 2026.

 The training is open for all current and prospective users of NAISS, from Swedish academia.